Xe/site/blog/identity-model-software-2021-01-31.markdown

 in a context by someone, it can have a very different connotation than if you were called by a username, nickname or legal name.

+[As a contrast, think about cartoons like The Fairly Oddparents where Timmy's Mom only ever has the name "Timmy's Mom".
+You'd normally expect her to have another name, but Timmy's Mom is only ever referred to as "Timmy's Mom" or "Mom".](conversation://Mara/hacker)

 As an example, let's consider the various ways that I, the author of this document experience identity that defy most of the identity systems that I have to deal with.
 I am publishing this post under the name Christine Dodrill.
 That